HRH Princess Anne attends Sense International Luncheon and meets our Regional Directors

-There were presentations from Geoffrey Atieli (Regional Director for Tanzania), Edwin Osundwa (Regional Director for Kenya) and Akhil Paul (Regional Director for India) in which they brought our work to life through stories of the many children and young adults we have worked with and whose lives have been changed by Sense International.
+There were presentations from Geoffrey Atieli (Director for Tanzania), Edwin Osundwa (Director for Kenya) and Akhil Paul (Director for India) in which they brought our work to life through stories of the many children and young adults with deafblindness we have worked with and whose lives have been changed by Sense International.

-Edwin introduced guests to Sense International’s Inclusive Education programme demonstrating that children with deafblindness can learn and thrive.
-He told us about Lina who is an amazing little girl who is enrolled in a mainstream school and learning alongside her peers.
+Geoffrey introduced guests to Sense International’s Inclusive Education programme demonstrating that children with deafblindness can learn and thrive.
+He told us about Lina who is an amazing little girl enrolled in a mainstream school and learning alongside her peers.

 Akhil’s presentation spotlighted the Vocational Training programme, and how people with deafblindness, can be supported to earn a living and live as independently as possible.
 He told us about Abul in Bangladesh, who was hard of hearing but then started to lose his sight.
 We worked with Abul to help him fulfil his ambition to set up a shop in his village.
-Together they practised going to the market to select stock, weighing puffed rice and identifying of different coins and notes.
+Together, Abul and his 'Field Educator' trained by Sense International, practised going to the market to select stock, weighing puffed rice and identifying of different coins and notes.
 Since then Abul’s shop has been so successful that he bought a fridge-freezer which enables him to sell cold drinks and ice-cream.